Proteus mirabilis: Diagnosis

 An alkaline urine sample is a possible sign of P. mirabilis.
 It can be diagnosed in the lab due to characteristic swarming motility, and inability to metabolize lactose (on a MacConkey agar plate, for example).
 Also P. mirabilis produces a very distinct fishy odor.

 Disease

 This rod-shaped bacterium has the ability to produce high levels of urease, which hydrolyzes urea to ammonia (NH3), so makes the urine more alkaline.
-If left untreated, the increased alkalinity can lead to the formation of crystals of struvite, calcium carbonate, and/or apatite, which can result in kidney stones.
-The bacterium can be found throughout the stones, and these bacteria lurking in the kidney stones can reinitiate infection after antibiotic treatment.
-Once the stones develop, over time they may grow large enough to cause obstruction and kidney failure.
+Prolonged increased alkalinity can lead to the formation of crystals of struvite, calcium carbonate, and/or apatite, which can result in struvite kidney stones.
+Delayed or suboptimal treatment often allows these kidney stones to act as a nidus for P. mirabilis growth causing recurrent infections despite antibiotic treatment.
+If the stones grow large enough they can cause obstruction and kidney failure.
 Proteus species can also cause wound infections, sepsis, and pneumonia, mostly in hospitalized patients.

 Treatment

 P. mirabilis is generally susceptible to most antibiotics apart from tetracycline and nitrofurantoin, but 10–20% of P. mirabilis strains are also resistant to first-generation cephalosporins and ampicillin.